Aryankpoor/gpt-blogger/README.md

 This is kind of a copy-paste effect.
 You can just copy the source code and paste it in your site or page-source and change the paticular elements you want.
 Contribute to my repository if you have any effects I still have not put.

+For those who want to apply these effects right now without navigating between source codes, In this readme I have  provided the previw of what you are making and an image of the source codes.

+View some of the effects and animations [here](https://projects-aryankapoor.netlify.app/)

 The repository till now contains the following CSS effects: